Skip to Content

 Price

-This share class charges a fee that places it in its Morningstar Category's highest quintile.
-Despite this fee, the fund’s People, Process, and Parent Pillars suggest this share class has the potential to deliver positive alpha relative to its category benchmark, leading to its Morningstar Medalist Rating of Bronze.
+This share class charges a fee that places it in its Morningstar Category's most expensive quintile.
+Despite this fee, the fund’s People, Process, and Parent Pillars indicate this share class can produce positive alpha relative to its category benchmark, earning it a Morningstar Medalist Rating of Bronze.

 Published on